sangcheol0698/abms/README.md

 ## Overview

-ABMS is an enterprise-grade business management system that demonstrates clean architecture principles with a clear separation between domain logic, application services, and external adapters.
+ABMS is an enterprise-grade business management system that demonstrates hexagonal architecture principles with a clear separation between domain logic, application services, and external adapters.
 The system includes:

 - **Employee Management**: Complete employee lifecycle management with department organization
 - **Payroll Processing**: Automated payroll calculations and processing